 The Next Step Is...

 After the initial report, a department supervisor will review your case to determine if there is enough evidence and/or leads to assign for further investigation.
 If your case is assigned to a detective, they will be in contact with you.
-If it is determined a crime was committed and a suspect is arrested and charged, your case will be referred to the district attorney, and the District Attorney’s Office will review the case and decide if prosecution of the suspect will occur.
+If it is determined a crime was committed and a suspect is arrested and charged, your case will be referred to the district attorney.
+The District Attorney’s Office will review the case and decide if prosecution of the suspect will occur.
 Keep in mind that it will not be your responsibility to decide if it will be filed.
 The District Attorney’s Office will make the decision about whether or not the case will be prosecuted.

 For Your Protection